chaos66ren/celluloid_0.11_tutorial/README.4.display_solutions.txt

 segments corresponding to peak found at that location on the x-axis have 2 copies in the first subclone and 3 in the second.
 If addLabels=T, then labels will be assigned to points from ePP that are closest to points in sp.
-These labels further indicate the number of maternal/paternal chromosomes in each subclone, as in 20/21, which indicates that segments contributing to this particular peak have 2 maternal copies in the first subclone and 0 paternal, and 2 maternal plus 1 paternal copies in the second.
+These labels further indicate the number of parental chromosomes in each subclone, as in 20/21, which indicates that segments contributing to this particular peak have 2 maternal (say) copies in the first subclone and 0 paternal, and 2 maternal plus 1 paternal copies in the second (we use maternal or paternal solely to distinguish the two chromosomes; the parental origin can not be inferred).
 Labels can also be manually added with a call of the function

 addLabels( ePP, manual=T)